 - How Long Does It Take for a Strawberry Plant to Produce Fruit

 - Best Soil for Growing Plants

 To sum it up

 Eggplants are extremely easy to plant and harvest.
 These are warm-season crops and grow better in full sun.
-These plants need to be pruned after the first harvest as this will stimulate a second harvest as long as the growth conditions are right.
+These plants need to be pruned after the first harvest as this will stimulate a second harvest as long as the growing conditions are right.

 The eggplant is a delicate fruit/vegetable and you need to be extra careful while harvesting it.
 Rough handling can cause them to bruise.
 Always use sharp scissors or garden pruners to harvest eggplants.
 Eggplants are tough and cannot be plucked out like tomatoes.
-Tugging on to them might damage the plant.
+Tugging onto them might damage the plant.

 To know when to harvest eggplant pay attention to the skin of the fruit.
 Glossy means ready to be picked.
 The fruit will also be firm to touch.
 If you pick them too early – when they are hard and not so glossy.
-After they have passed their prime – when they are soft and have lost colour.
+After they have passed their prime – when they are soft and have lost color.
 They will taste bitter.

 Lastly, when to harvest eggplants is as important as knowing how and when to plant eggplants.
 Happy gardening!

 I am Elsa, love gardening.
 I spent lots of time with plants, flowers, it gives me lots of happiness.